talemono/cafe/README.md

 * Flag icons provided by [flagcdn.com](https://flagcdn.com)
 * Inspired by professional baristas and coffee lovers seeking to create moments of warmth and happiness.

-With Café App, every cup of coffee becomes a special moment.
-Download it now and start enjoying the warmth of coffee in your home!
+With Cafe, every cup of coffee becomes a special moment. ✨✨